GumTreeDiff/pythonparser/README.md

    <p>

-   Now everything is done and you can run your project, using `./gumtree diff file1.py file2.py`.
+   Now everything is done and you can run the project using `./gumtree diff file1.py file2.py`.

    </p>